 That was when I realised that I had developed a penchant dislike for all the clerks, the mere sight of them put me off.
 I tried to reason out with all logic and compassion and tried to look deep in me for the development of such hatred.

-Once as a BC, I had produced a Court of Inquiry (C of I) printed on the computer.
+Once as a BC – a Mjor in 1995, I had produced a Court of Inquiry (C of I) printed on the computer.
 The CO was not impressed with it as I had not submitted a manuscript copy.
 He called me to ask as to why I did not submit a manuscript copy as the C of I had to be in writing.
 I reasoned out with him using the definition of writing as per Indian laws which said making of any mark or impression is to be considered as writing.
-I further explained to him that in High Court and Supreme Court, the evidence is always type written by the steno as dictated by the judge and in this case I had typed it and all pages have been initialled by all members of the court and the witness whose statement had been recorded.
-Not being impressed by my justifications, the CO summoned the Head Clerk who ruled that in case all the pages were initialled, there was no need for a manuscript.
+I further explained to him that in High Court and Supreme Court, the evidence is always type written by the steno as dictated by the judge.
+In this case I had typed it and all pages have been initialed by all members of the court and the witness whose statement had been recorded.
+Not being impressed by my justifications, the CO summoned the Head Clerk who ruled that in case all the pages were initialed, there was no need for a manuscript.

-The RHM was the happiest as once he said that earlier when he went to the office, no babu ever bothered for him and even a recruit babu would show him eyes and now he gets a VIP treatment as the babus are scared that they would be teamed with the line laying party – the line laying party is the first to set out and the last to come back after reeling in all lines after any exercise.
+The RHM was the happiest as once he said that earlier when he went to the office, no babu ever bothered for him.
+Even a recruit babu would show him eyes and now he gets a VIP treatment as the babus are scared that they would be teamed with the line laying party.
+The line laying party is the first to set out on any outdoor exercise and the last to come back after reeling in all lines after the exercise.